- PMC Arquitectos - Leonor Duarte Ferreira/ Miguel Passos de Almeida

-From the architect.
+Text description provided by the architects.
 LOGOWINES's winery is located in a strip of land of 3.5 hectares, part of the Herdade da Pimenta in Évora.

 With a rectangular configuration of 110m by 27m, it is composed of a volume coated with cork panels, intercepted by three gray "boxes” , that organize the main functional areas of the winery.